Le-Wi-Di/le-wi-di.github.io/index.md

 [LeWiDi 2023 - 2nd edition](/LeWiDi2023/) | [LeWiDi 2021 - 1st edition](https://sites.google.com/view/semeval2021-task12)

+Download the data of all the LeWiDi editions from our [github repository](https://github.com/Le-Wi-Di/le-wi-di.github.io)!

 ### 👍👎 Updates
 # The manuscript of the LeWiDi 2025 is out [link](https://aclanthology.org/2025.nlperspectives-1.16.pdf)
 # Final [program schedule](https://nlperspectives.di.unito.it/w/4th-workshop-on-perspectivist-approaches-to-nlp/programme/) of the NLPerspectives Workshop.
 The Workshop will be held at EMNLP, on November 8 in room A305 (hybrid format).
 Join us 👍👍